wgao688/Human-cardiac-multiome-analysis/README.md

 Here is the structure of this directory.
 The immediate subdirectories are
 - `ATAC/`: the snATAC-seq scripts
 - `RNA/`: includes scRNA-seq analysis (`internal_datasets`, `external_datasets`, `aggregated_analysis` and spatial RNA-seq analysis is `spatial_RNA`.
-- `human_genome`: includes information related to gene features in the human genome
+- `human_genome/`: includes information related to gene features in the human genome